 - Is cognitively impaired

-- Requires post-operative care, such as wound or catheter care
+- Requires post-operative care, such as wound, ostomy, or catheter care

 - Needs assistance with activities of daily living with registered nurse supervision